Halloween may have seemed like it arrived early at Bridgestone Arena on Monday night.

 Sometimes those lyrics that were given were quite a lot, which led to some of John’s more elaborate tracks, including “Indian Sunset.”
 Which made from incredible moments during the set, really selling a story to the audience.

 Toward the end of Monday’s show, there were several moments where John tooted his own horn a little bit.
-During “Crocodile Rock,” John showcased his relevance in pop culture, showing clips of his moments on TV, including his appearance on The Muppets in the 70s, ranging to his cameo on The Simpsons in the early part of this century.
+During “Crocodile Rock,” John showcased his relevance in pop culture, showing clips of his moments on TV, including his appearance on The Muppets, ranging to his cameo on The Simpsons in the early part of this century.

 While it was fun getting a look back in his legacy celebration, John did bring up some of his darker times, including the decision that led him to getting sober.
 While talking about his own personal demons, he did offer advice to those who may be struggling.